TheLastScrub/delta-green-foundry-vtt-system/README.md

 * Stiletto icon by Lorc under CC BY 3.0
 * Punch icon by Lorc under CC BY 3.0.
 * Arrowhead icon by Lorc under CC BY 3.0
+* Claw Slashes icon by Lorc under CC BY 3.0
+* Magic Hand icon by Lorc under CC BY 3.0
+* Magic Shield icon by Lorc under CC BY 3.0
+* Sly icon by Lorc under CC BY 3.0